 An Employer Identification Number, issued by the Internal Revenue Service, is the most important identifying number for US businesses, especially for tax purposes.
 This post addresses how you can find a lost EIN.

-The IRS Lost or Misplaced Your EIN? page starts by recommending searches for existing records that should include the EIN:
+The IRS Lost or Misplaced Your EIN? page starts by recommending searches for existing records that should include the lost EIN: